cesarnieblam/cesarnieblam/Write-your-Frame-Processor.md

 ### 1: Create a new Python module

 Create a new Python file in the `roop/processors/frame` directory.
-This file, for example `your_processor`, will be your frame processor module.
+This file, for example `your_frame_processor.py`, will be your frame processor module.

 ### 2: Define required functions